inbjo/Installer/readme.md

-# CoreBlog Web Installer | A Web Installer [Package](https://packagist.org/packages/flex/installer) For CoreBlog
+# A Web Installer [Package](https://packagist.org/packages/flex/installer) For CoreBlog

 ## About